Paying your rent

 If you need support and advice

-- Changes in your circumstances.
+- changes in household income and circumstances.

 What happens if I can’t pay my rent?

-- Helping you manage your money;
+- help you manage your money;

 Wherever possible we will try to come to an agreement with you to clear your arrears.
 However, if you continue to fall behind with your rent and fail to clear your arrears we will take legal action against you.

 If Origin needs to repossess your home we will serve you with a Notice of Seeking Possession.

 You then have four weeks to agree to an arrangement to pay your arrears in installments.
 If you have not paid these installments during the four week negotiation period, then we will seek court action and a lump sum payment (this would be more than your installments amount).

 If we have to go to Court we will seek a County Court judgement to evict you from your home, which will mean that:

 - it will be very difficult for you to get credit or a loan;